top of page

 By upper elementary, many students have already tackled some difficulties and learned some things that help.
 Many bright kids are just tackling their first challenge.
 And they don't know how.

 It's hard for parents to consider that their gifted child is now a little behind.
-But students show the most improvement when teachers and parents work together to fill in the gaps.
+Students will show the most improvement when teachers and parents work together to fill in the gaps.

 Some of my work with parents is helping identify the root cause of the gifted child's struggle.
 Part of that process is gathering all the information.